grantcarthew/ddd-template/docs/tasks/README.md

 Task documents provide focused instructions for specific activities like design work or implementation work.
 They're meant to be read by agents when starting a particular type of task.

+For an overarching interactive workflow that coordinates these tasks, see [docs/workflow.md](../workflow.md).

 ---

 ## Available Tasks